mrpranjal001/Barber-Booking-App/README.md

 # Features

 Barbers:
-- Invite your clients & manage your client list
+- Invite your clients & manage your client list.
 - Keep all of your appointments organized in one place
 - Set your location and availability to get discovered by new clients & grow your business
 - Accept mobile payments